Enlightened Activities Program

 Examples of Service

-• Help set up an event
+• Help for a few hours to set up an event

-• Host a Zoom session
+• Host a few Zoom sessions

 • Provide transportation to/from an event